Ivory (wrestler)

-Lisa Mary Moretti (born November 26, 1961) is an American former professional wrestler.
-She is best known for her time with WWE between 1999 and 2005 under the ring name Ivory.
-Moretti is a three-time champion in WWE, and was inducted into the WWE Hall of Fame in 2018.
+Lisa Mary Moretti (born November 26, 1961) is an American retired professional wrestler, teacher and coach.
+She is best known for her tenure in WWE, where she is a three-time WWE Women's Champion - twice in 1999 and once in 2000 - and she was inducted into the WWE Hall of Fame in 2018.

 Moretti began her career and first found national exposure in the independent promotion Gorgeous Ladies of Wrestling, where she performed as Tina Ferrari from the mid-to-late-1980s.
 Moretti debuted in WWE in 1999 as the manager for D'Lo Brown & Mark Henry.
 She won the WWE Women's Championship twice, before becoming a part of the villainous Right to Censor, a storyline stable of characters with harshly conservative sociopolitical views.
 This led to her third Women's Championship victory.

 In her later years with WWE, she wrestled only sporadically.
-Moretti co-hosted WWE Experience, and served as one of the trainers on WWE Tough Enough.
+Moretti co-hosted WWE Experience and served as one of the trainers on WWE Tough Enough.
 After she left WWE in 2005, she wrestled for Women Superstars Uncensored, winning two other titles, and was also inducted into the WSU Hall of Fame.
 Moretti also began volunteering at her local animal shelter, and in 2007 opened an animal care and grooming facility named Downtown Dog in her hometown.

 Professional wrestling career

 Early years (1986–1994)

 In her youth, Moretti wrestled with her two brothers and sister.
 Later, while attending the University of Southern California (USC), Moretti was, in her own words, "dragged by a friend" (later confirmed to be Nadine Kadmiri) to an audition held by the newly formed Las Vegas, Nevada-based Gorgeous Ladies of Wrestling (GLOW).
-She and Kadmiri were both successful in their audition and went on to train under Mando Guerrero for six weeks, before beginning to wrestle in GLOW under the ring names Tina Ferrari and Ashley Cartier respectively, also forming a tag team known as T & A. Ferrari defeated Colonel Ninotchka to win the vacant GLOW Championship, represented by a crown.
+She and Kadmiri were both successful in their audition and went on to train under Mando Guerrero for six weeks, before beginning to wrestle in GLOW under the ring names Tina Ferrari and Ashley Cartier respectively, also forming a tag team known as T & A. Ferrari defeated Colonel Ninotchka to win the vacant GLOW Championship, which was represented by a crown.
 She later wrestled for the Powerful Women of Wrestling promotion and the Ladies Professional Wrestling Association under the ring names Nina and Tina Moretti, winning the POWW Championship.
-On September 23, 1994 at UWF's Blackjack Brawl Moretti, under the name Tina Moretti, wrestled against Candi Devine for the vacant UWF World Women's Championship in a losing effort.
+On September 23, 1994, at UWF's Blackjack Brawl, Moretti, under the name Tina Moretti, wrestled against Candi Devine for the vacant UWF World Women's Championship in a losing effort.
+After UWF, Moretti took a hiatus from wrestling and was not seen in the public eye for five years.